alee0510/bulk-insert/README.md

 To run this project, follow these steps:

 1. Make sure you have the necessary dependencies installed.
 You can check the `README.md` file for a list of dependencies and installation instructions.
+2. Move your `.csv` file into the project directory.
+3. Optionally, rename the file as `sample.csv`.
+4. Update the `specs.json` file with your name and the server URL.
-2. Open a terminal and navigate to the project directory.
+5. Open a terminal and navigate to the project directory.
-3. Run the main script using the UNIX terminal: `bash main.sh` or `./main.sh` if your terminal is in the current project directory.
+6. Run the main script using the UNIX terminal: `bash main.sh` or `./main.sh` if your terminal is already in the project directory.
-4. Provide the required data and API URL as input.
+7. Provide the required data and API URL as input when prompted.
-5. Check the `.log` file in the log folder to view the result.
+8. Check the `.log` file in the log folder to view the result of the bulk insert operation.
-6. If there are any additional steps or configurations required, refer to the `README.md` file for more information.
+9. If there are any additional steps or configurations required, refer to the `README.md` file for more information.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 You can find the full license documentation in the [LICENSE](./LICENSE) file.